scipy-lectures/scientific-python-lectures/intro/pandas/0_6_more_pandas_methods_strings.md

 ## Summary

-This page looked at string methods in base python, Numpy and Pandas.
+This page looked at string methods in base python, NumPy and Pandas.

-Numpy and Python inherit their string methods from base python, but apply them in different ways.
+NumPy and Python inherit their string methods from base python, but apply them in different ways.

-Numpy does not have a set of methods for applying string methods to every element of an array simultaneously.
+NumPy does not have a set of methods for applying string methods to every element of an array simultaneously.
 We need functions from the `np.char` module if we want this.

 By contrast, Pandas Series - whether in isolation or as columns in a Data Frame - have the `.str.` accessor for easily performing string operations on every element in a Series.